on-api/on-api/error_handling.md

 }
 ```

-If the service/servicetype is not possible to order since it's already taken by another service provider:
+If the service/service type is not possible to order since it's already taken by another service provider:

 ```http
 HTTP/1.1 400 Bad Request